mcndt/obsidian-toggl-integration/README.md

 ## Functionality
 - See your current timer and how long it has been running  in the status bar
+- Get a summary of your day in the side panel
 - Create and start a new timer using the command palette, or restart an recent one
 - Stop your timer using the command palette